SimonFJ20/courses/compiler/chapter_3.md

 )
 ```

+PS. it's called arguments in a function call.
+We call with arguments, and define with parameters.

 ## 3.5 Prefix expressions

 Contrasting postfix expressions, prefix expression are operations where the operator comes first, then the operands are listed.
 In some languages, operations such as negation (eg. `-value`) and not-operations (eg. `!value`) are prefix operations.
 In the language we're making, all binary and unary arithmetic operations are prefix.
 This includes both expressions with a single operand, such as not (eg. `not value`), but also expressions with 2 operands, such ass addition (eg. `+ a b`) and equation (eg. `== a b`).